No-Way-Jose/CubingCafe/README.md

 Geared for all levels, the timer is a way for users to track their solves and progress they make along the way.
 The timer revolves around sessions and so when a user returns to the page, all saved times for the most recent session are automatically loaded and the default cube size is set the last solved cube size for the session.

-Solves are generated automatically for each new time and users can choose of whether or not to use it.
-Additionally, all solves are viewable as a picture when hovered over with the mouse.
+Scrambles are generated automatically for each new time and users can choose whether or not to use it.
+Additionally, all scrambles are viewable as a picture when hovered over with the mouse.

 - Viewable Stats: **Best Time, Last 5 avg, Last 12 avg**